 Rheumatoid arthritis (RA) happens when your body’s defenses -- your immune system -- targets your joint linings.
 It’s a long-term condition that also affects other tissue, but the joints are usually the most severely affected.
 This is different from osteoarthritis, a condition caused by wear and tear on joints.

 Doctors don’t know exactly what causes RA.
 It may be a combination of genes and environment.
 Some researchers think an infection with a bacteria or virus can trigger the disease in some people, but so far, they don’t know what virus or other organism does that.

 The main target is the synovium, the thin layer of tissue that lines the joints.
 The inflammation also spreads to other areas in the body, which can cause ongoing pain, fatigue, and other problems.

 What Makes Me More Likely to Get Rheumatoid Arthritis?

-Rheumatoid arthritis is more common in women than in men.
-In fact, 70% of the patients with rheumatoid arthritis are women.
-In addition, there's an increased risk of rheumatoid arthritis in women who have never been pregnant and in those who have recently given birth.
+RA is more common in women than men.
+It’s more likely in women who've never been pregnant and those who've recently given birth.